-Definition Meaning Bio-based Derived from biomass (ISO 16575:2014) Biodegradation The microbially mediated process of chemical breakdown of a substance to smaller products caused by micro-organisms or their enzymes (European Environments Agency) Chemical recycling Technologies that use physico-chemical processes to transform waste into raw materials for the production of new materials.
+Definition Meaning Chemical recycling Technologies that use physicochemical processes to transform waste into raw materials for the production of new materials.
 Depolymerization Depolymerization is the process of converting a polymer into a monomer or a mixture of monomers.
 This process is driven by an increase in entropy.
 Gasification Gasification is a process that converts biomass- or fossil fuel-based carbonaceous materials into carbon monoxide, hydrogen and carbon dioxide.
-This is achieved by reacting the material at high temperatures, without combustion, with a controlled amount of oxygen and/or steam.
-Kerbside collection Or kerbside collection is a service provided to households, typically in urban and suburban areas, of collecting and disposing of household waste and recyclables.
+This is achieved by reacting the material at high temperatures, without combustion, with a controlled amount of oxygen nd/or steam.
+Kerbside collection Kerbside collection is a service provided to households, typically in urban and suburban areas, of collecting and disposing of household waste and recyclables.
 It is usually accomplished by personnel using specially built vehicles to pick up household waste in containers that are acceptable to, or prescribed by, the municipality and are placed on the kerb.
-Organic waste management Management of generation, collection, storage, transport, recycling, recovery and disposal of biological waste, from plants or animals (ISO24161:2022) Scavengers A person who salvages reusable or recyclable materials thrown away by others to sell or for personal consumption.
-There are millions of waste pickers worldwide, predominantly in developing countries Pyrolysis Pyrolysis is the thermal decomposition of materials at elevated temperatures in an inert atmosphere.
+Scavengers A person who salvages reusable or recyclable materials thrown away by others to sell or for personal consumption.
+There are millions of waste pickers worldwide, predominantly in developing countries.
+Pyrolysis Pyrolysis is the thermal decomposition of materials at elevated temperatures in an inert atmosphere.
 It involves a change of chemical composition.
-Recycling processing of plastics waste materials for the original purpose or for other purposes, excluding energy recovery (ISO 15270:2008) Waste Stream Specific types of waste found in customer's disposal (trash, cardboard, aluminium, metal, etc.) or a broader definition of disposal type. (e.g. MSW, C&D, Hazardous, etc.) Waste-to-Energy Plant Facilities consist of large incinerator-type operations where trash is incinerated (burned).
+Waste stream Specific types of waste found in a customer's disposal (trash, cardboard, aluminum, metal, etc.) or a broader definition of a disposal type. (e.g. MSW, C&D, hazardous, etc.) Waste-to-energy plant Facilities consisting of large incinerator-type operations where trash is incinerated (burned).
 The heat from this combustion process is converted into high-pressure steam, which can be used to generate electricity for sale to public utility companies under long-term contracts.
-The residue from the incineration process is disposed of in a Landfill.
+The residue from the incineration process is disposed of in a landfill.